sineeli/sineeli.github.io/source/_posts/jax-series-1.md

 12.8 ms ± 289 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

+**Note**: GPU provides ~27x speedup compared to CPU (330ms → 12ms)!
+The frameworks are now GPU-bound rather than CPU-bound, and all perform similarly because they're all leveraging GPU hardware efficiently.

 ## TPU(Tensor Processing Units)

 - JAX Natively works on TPU.